 Asturias is a place where nature converts astonishing landscapes into delightful cheese.

 Have you have ever tried cheese from Asturias, Spain?
 Have you ever asked yourself what’s behind a cheese label?
 I mean, the hard work involved in obtaining such a unique product?
 Well, there’s quite a lot to grasp.

 Asturias has a rainy ocean climate, as it is influenced by the dominant winds of the west that bring in wet air masses, either polar or tropical.
-In addition, the barrier effect caused by the Cantabrian mountain range causes a strong temperature difference between the north and the south.
-The action centers that define the Asturian climate are the polar front and the North Atlantic anticyclone of the Azores.
-Rainfall is abundant, always above 800 mm (Source: Wikipedia).
+The barrier effect caused by the Cantabrian mountain range causes a strong temperature difference between the north and the south.
+The action centres that define the Asturian climate are the polar front and the North Atlantic anticyclone of the Azores.
+Rainfall is abundant, always above 800 mm

 Ok, if you go to Asturias, there’s a good chance you’ll get wet, but the astonishing views are worth the risk.